 We can seat up to 37 people for lunch in a sit-down format and up to 65 in a cocktail party format.

-Taking over the world? book out the venue for an entire night. ask us how.
+Taking over the world? book out the venue or part of it for an entire night. ask us how.

 as with our normal service, most dietary requirements can be accommodated with some notice. for more information on any of these options please phone 03 94172373